Arizona Paralegal Career and Salary Guide

 1. Earn a degree or certificate in paralegal studies.

-Many employers prefer to hire candidates with some paralegal studies education, such as a certificate or associate degree.
-Luckily, many schools in Arizona offer paralegal programs that can teach the foundational skills necessary to succeed.
-The American Bar Association (ABA) has currently approved two of these paralegal studies programs in Arizona.1
+Many employers prefer to hire candidates with some paralegal studies education, such as a certificate in paralegal studies or an associate degree in legal studies.
+Fortunately, many schools in Arizona offer paralegal programs that can teach the foundational skills necessary to succeed.
+The American Bar Association (ABA) has approved two paralegal studies programs in Arizona.1

 2. Gain experience.

-Experience working in a legal setting will also provide an edge when looking for a paralegal job.
+Experience working in a legal setting can give you a competitive advantage when looking for a paralegal job.
 Paralegal studies programs may offer internship, externship, or work experience programs designed for students to gain entry-level experience.
-You may also find opportunities through law firms or other organizations that hire paralegals.
+Law firms and other organizations that hire paralegals may also offer opportunities.
 These programs can help you meet new contacts and build a professional network in the paralegal field.

 3. Seek certification, if desired.

-Voluntary certifications are available to qualified candidates through the Arizona Judicial Branch as a Legal Paraprofessional (LP) and national paralegal organizations.
-These certifications can help you stand out when applying to paralegal jobs.
+Voluntary certifications such as the Legal Paraprofessional (LP) designation from the Arizona Judicial Branch and others from national paralegal organizations are available to qualified candidates.
+These certifications can help you stand out when applying for paralegal jobs.
 You can read more about certification options below.

 Paralegal Certification in Arizona